 Today, I had a hankering for apple anything, so I set aside two Fuji apples, then went into my pantry to see what I can find.
-The ingredients for my southern fried apples includes ingredients that I also happen to always have in my kitchen.
-Staples like cinnamon, nutmeg and allspice are staples.
+The ingredients for my southern fried apples include ingredients that I also happen to always have in my kitchen.
+Staples like cinnamon, nutmeg, and allspice are staples.
 I don’t know about you, but I always have these spices at home.

 And then you just need a sweetener for the apples.
 If you want them sweeter than they naturally are.
 Apples can be fried without it.
 They are sweet by themselves.
 And if you had cider to the mix like I do, that could be just sweet enough.

 But I have to admit, I do like to add a splash of maple syrup to my apples as well.
 I enjoy using all of the flavors of autumn in my cooking when I can.
 So if maple syrup makes sense, I use that instead of sugar.
 But for this recipe: white sugar, brown sugar, or all natural, organic vanilla sugar also works.
 Natural sugar sweeteners like monk fruit also can be used.

 I usually add vanilla extract – and I was out of it on this day but I did have vanilla syrup for coffee that I used as a last minute substitute.

 Many fried apple recipes call for Granny Smith apples, but I’m not a fan of tart apples.
 I want them sweet and crisp like Fuji apples.
 You can use what you have on hand, but I wouldn’t suggest Red Delicious as they get mushy and don’t hold up under frying well.